 2. The 37 Practices of Bodhisattva by Je Togme Sangpo

-Few Tibetan Masters recommendation based on my limited knowledge, hope it helps you on your path to the truth.
+Few Tibetan Masters recommendations based on my limited knowledge, hope it helps you on your path to the truth.

 1. Je Milarepa Biography

-One Biography where we can read about every emotions starting from hate to love.
+One Biography where we can read about every emotion starting from hate to love.
 The beginning of revenge and the feeling of regret and finally the purification of evil karma and attainment of enlightenment.
-Je Milarepa's Biography is one of the favorite biographies to recommend to the Tibetan Buddhism seekers.
+Je Milarepa's Biography is one of the favorite biographies to recommend to Tibetan Buddhism seekers.

 2. Za Patrul Rinpoche (Words of my Perfect Teacher)

-Composed by Great Nyingmapa master Za Patrul Rinpoche.
-It is one of the finest ways to enlightenment spiritual book.
+Composed by Great Nyingmapa master Za Patrul Rinpoche, it is one of the finest ways to enlighten.

 3.Je Tsongkhapa (Lamrin Mind Training)

 Composed by Great Gelukpa master Je Tsongkhapa.
 There is also a shorter version of the book translated into Tibetan as (lamrim Namdrol Lagchang)